apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 It costs 0.014s
 ```

-#### Constant Timeseries Generation Functions
+#### Constant Timeseries Generating Functions

 The constant timeseries generating function is used to generate a timeseries in which the values of all data points are the same.

-The constant timeseries generation function accepts one or more timeseries inputs, and the timestamp set of the output data points is the union of the timestamp sets of the input timeseries.
+The constant timeseries generating function accepts one or more timeseries inputs, and the timestamp set of the output data points is the union of the timestamp sets of the input timeseries.

 Currently, IoTDB supports the following constant timeseries generating functions: